 One of our hypotheses is that when adjacent or nearby musculo-fascial fibers get out of synchronization with adjacent or nearby fibers within the same muscle belly, a pain pattern is set up.
 The brain perceives “something is wrong,” and initiates the pain pattern.
 This can happen in many circumstances, for instance when falling over, or hit by a car, and things happen so fast the neuromuscular system cannot “track” what neurological actions occurred, and therefore cannot find a “pathway” of nerve normalization back to “normal” firing.

 We believe this because many people have very specific pains located in very specific groups of muscle fibers, often of very small diameter.
-Those fibers groups are most often very much more tense — “tight” — then adjacent fibers.
+Those fiber groups are most often very much tenser — “tight” — then adjacent fibers.
 When the tension level in that excessively tense group of fibers is brought back into harmony with their neighboring fibers, the pain pattern often just goes away, sometimes instantly.

 This requires the manual release technique to be very precise and held relatively steady, with very little motion, on the fibers until they release sufficiently.